Architecture in Product-Led Organizations: Learning From Customer-Centric Fields

 - Visionary-led companies can be compelling — when you have the right visionary.
 Also, when that visionary leaves, the product direction usually crumbles.
 Operating as a visionary-led company is not sustainable.

-- The technology-led companies are driven by the latest and coolest technology.
-The problem is that they often lack a market-facing, value-led strategy.
+- Technology-led companies are driven by the newest technology, but they often lack a market-facing, value-led strategy.

-Architects should be able to recognize and frequently challenge organizations with these archetypes.
+Architects should be able to recognize these archetypes and challenge them when they appear.

 Bad Product Manager Archetypes

-Architects will frequently need to collaborate closely with product managers.
-The fundamental role of the product manager in the organization is to work with a team to create the right product that balances meeting business needs with solving user problems.
-Product managers connect the dots.
-They take input from customer research, expert information, market research, business direction, experiment results, and data analysis.
+Architects often need to collaborate closely with product managers.
+The product manager’s core role is to help a team create the right product by balancing business needs with user problems.
+Good product managers connect customer research, market input, business direction, experiments, and data analysis.

 To better understand the role of a product manager, it is helpful to understand three bad product manager archetypes: